Canonical Submersions in Nearly K\"ahler Geometry

 Hence for parallel $3$-$(\alpha,\delta)$-Sasaki manifolds the canonical connection parallelizes all structure tensors.
-On homogeneous $3$-$(\alpha,\delta)$-Sasaki manifolds it was shown that the parallel metric is naturally reductive with respect to the standard representation as a quotient of the automorphism group, see \cite{ADS20}.
+On homogeneous parallel $3$-$(\alpha,\delta)$-Sasaki manifolds it was shown that the metric is naturally reductive with respect to the standard presentation as a quotient of the automorphism group, see \cite{ADS20}.
 In that case the canonical and Ambrose-Singer connections coincide.